redis/redis-doc/docs/reference/patterns/indexes.md

 have to retrieve the hash value by object ID and `ZREM` it in the sorted set view.

-Representing and querying graphs using an hexastore
+Representing and querying graphs using a hexastore
 ===

 One cool thing about composite indexes is that they are handy in order